 Not having a professional email is one of the worst mistakes you can make as a job seeker.
 Hiring managers and recruiters will usually reject an email if it sounds unprofessional.
 Emails like “Knicksfan11” or “MichaelB229283” will not be taken seriously.

-Your email should be a combination of your name or your name and the job title you’re after.
-Having a few numbers in your email is fine but try to keep it short and professional.
-Here are examples of acceptable emails:
+Your email should be a combination of your first and last name or your name and the job title you’re after.
+Having a few numbers in your email is fine, but too many will make you look like a bot.
+Be careful with using numbers that allude to your age (year of birth) or location (zipcode).

 The tips above should help you craft the perfect email subject when submitting a job application or following up.
 Always cut straight to the point and leave out the fluff.
 Using tricks and keywords that hook someone into opening an email will not work with hiring managers and recruiters.